yujiho1910/chopsticks/TECHNICAL.md

 - Optionally calls into AI strategies if an AI mode is enabled.

-- app.entry.js
+- src/main.js

 - Bundler entry.
-Ensures engine, AI, and UI are loaded in order.
+Imports engine, AI, and UI in order so the UI initializes after dependencies.

-- dist/app.bundle.js
+- public/dist/app.bundle.js

 - Bundled/minified script for the browser (no raw sources exposed in production).